-The Company is a leading innovator, designer, manufacturer and marketer of premium recreational powerboats that operates in three reportable segments: MasterCraft, NauticStar and Crest.
-The Company also leases a parts warehouse in the United Kingdom to expedite service, primarily to MasterCraft dealers and customers in Europe.
+The Company is a leading innovator, designer, manufacturer and marketer of recreational powerboats that operates in three reportable segments: MasterCraft, NauticStar and Crest.

 2. BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

 The Company's fiscal year begins July 1 and ends June 30, with the interim quarterly reporting periods consisting of 13 weeks.
 Therefore, the quarter end will not always coincide with the date of the end of the calendar month.